pawanshrivastava/PIZZA-SALES-REPORT/README.md

-# In this project,I have done Pizza Sale Analysis using PowerBI and MYSQL.
-# Analysed sales on different areas and type of pizza.
+# In this project,I have done Pizza Sale Analysis using PowerBI and MYSQL and analysed sales on different areas and type of pizza.